 - Awarded an overall 5-star rating from Morningstar Direct.*

-- 5-year performance ranks in the top 5% among all Funds in the CIFSC Canadian Equity category.*
+- Performance ranks top decile over 5 years among all Funds in the CIFSC Canadian equity category.*

 - Portfolio has historically emphasized small and mid-cap companies that may be overlooked or not accessible to larger mandates.